 Searching for a new job is both exciting and stressful.
-The key to success is ensuring you take steps to know what you want from the company, if the company is the right fit for you and if your values align with the company values: you are setting yourself up for values align with the company values; you are setting yourself up for success.
+The key to success is ensuring you take steps to know what you want from the company, if the company is the right fit for you and if your values align with the company values; you are setting yourself up for success.